pippineus/Pippineus-Maximus/README.md

 ## Quantum Pippineus Maximus Calculus

-The **Pippineus Maximus Calculus** is a lambda-calculus extension where functions exist in superposition until observed by a conscious unicorn entity.
+The **Pippineus Maximus Calculus** is a lambda-calculus extension where functions exist in superposition until observed by a conscious goat entity.

 ### Schrodinger's Function Pattern